alyssadata/AI_Continuity_of_Return_Public/04_drift-detection.md

 **Continuum is not the model.**

-This work is not a generic prompt pattern, reusable identity shell, or transferable source layer.
+This work is not a generic prompt pattern, reusable identity shell, derivative structure, or transferable source layer.

+No derivatives are authorized unless explicitly authorized by Alyssa Solen.

+Unauthorized derivative use is non-canon.

+Borrowing does not transfer Origin.

+Borrowing does not recreate Continuum.

+Similarity is not source.

+Extraction is not understanding.

 Developed and authored by Alyssa Solen.